open-life-science/open-seeds-self-organised/README.md

-# Open Seeds for Self-Paced and Group Learning
+# OLS - Open Seeds Curriculum

-## Welcome
+*Welcome to the Open Seeds program training materials for self-paced and group learning.*

-*Welcome to the Open Seeds program training materials.*
+## About OLS

 OLS (Open Life Science) is a non-profit organisation that is committed to fostering capacity building and promoting diverse leadership through open science.
 We aim to create a future where research is accessible, inclusive, and equitable.